mvolkmann/blog/src/alpine.md

 ### x-show

 The `x-show` directive determines whether this element should be visible.
+The element will be present in the DOM regardless.
 When the condition is false, the attribute `style="display: none;"` is added.
 That attribute is removed when the condition is true.

 For example:

 ```html